webclinic017/FinTech-Challenges/Module 4/README.md

-# Quantitative Portfolio Analysis evaluating
+# Quantitative Portfolio Analysis
+In this repository, I will evaluate `Berkshire Hathaway`, `Paulson & CO`, `Tiger Global Management` and `Soros Fund Management` as prospects for my ficticious companies portfolio management services.
+## I analyzed the following:
 1. Performance: In daily percentage returns
 2. Risk: In variance and standard deviation
 3. Volatility: Visually, via box plots and via BETA metric